ae1322/Glacier-care/FIREBASE_SETUP.md

 # Firebase Authentication Setup Guide

-This guide will help you set up Firebase Authentication for the Medical Report Analyzer application.
+This guide will help you set up Firebase Authentication for the Glacier Care application.

 ## Prerequisites